syhcode/Leetcode/Q15three sum.md

 #### Idea:
 First sort the array, then run through all possible first element of a triplet, meanwhile skip the duplicated number.
-For each possible first element  make a  2Sum sweep of the remaining part of the array. in order to sum 0,for the 3 elements ,get the larger number toward right  or get the smaller number toward left.
+For each possible first element  make a  2Sum sweep of the remaining part of the array.
+In order to sum 0,for the 3 elements ,get the larger number toward right  or get the smaller number toward left.

 #### Time Complexity:
 O(n^2)